NahuriraClintonie/JavaPractice/README.md

 # JavaPractice
-This repository is for practicing Java for internship assessment
+This repository is for practicing Java springboot framework